1958: The Recording Industry of Association of America awarded its first official gold record to Perry Como for his hit single “Catch A Falling Star.”

 1991: The Dave Matthews Band played their first public live show as part of a Middle East Children’s Alliance Benefit at the Trax Nightclub in Charlottesville, Virginia.

-1994: Morrisey’s fourth album Vauxhall and I was released.
-It became his second LP to go to #1 in UK and reached the top 20 in the US.
+1994: Morrisey released his fourth album, Vauxhall and I. It became his second solo LP to go to #1 in UK and reached the top 20 in the US.

 2005: Guitarist Elliot Easton and keyboardist Greg Hawkes of The Cars announced that they were teaming up with Todd Rundgren to form a new Cars lineup, dubbed the “New Cars.”
 They were joined by Rundgren collaborators bassist Kasim Sulton and drummer Prairie Prince.
 Former Cars singer and songwriter Ric Ocasek, who had opted out of any possibilities of a reunion, gave his blessing to Easton and Hawkes.